johnwcowan/r7rs-work/StructuresCowan.md

 *Packing*: Matches a string of specified size in bytes.
-*Unpacking*: Matches a string of specified size in bytes, or a wrapped-bytevector if the bytes cannot be decoded using the *encoding* argument, a symbol.
+*Unpacking*: Matches a string of specified size in bytes, or a bytevector if the bytes cannot be decoded into a string using the *encoding* argument, a symbol.

+The following encodings are standard:
+`ascii`, `latin-1`, `utf-8`, `utf-16`, `utf-16le`, utf-16be`.
+Other encodings may be provided by the implementation.

 `(struct `*name schema name schema* ...`)`